Higher quasi-categories vs higher Rezk spaces: Introduction

-Let us fix some notation.
-Let $C$ be a category.
+\begin{tparagr*}{Notation} Let $C$ be a category.
 The class of objects of $C$ will be denoted by $\Ob(C)$ and if $X, Y$ is a pair of objects of $C$, the set of morphisms of $C$ from $X$ to $Y$ will be denoted by~$\Hom_C(X, Y)$.
 The opposite category of $C$ will be denoted by~$C^\op$.
 If $D$ is a second category, we will denote by $\Homi(C, D)$ the category of functors from $C$ to $D$.

-If $A$ is a small category, the category of presheaves on $A$ will be denoted by $\pref{A}$.
+If $A$ is a small category, the category of presheaves on $A$ will be denoted by $\smash{\pref{A}}$.
 If $X$ is a presheaf on $A$ and $a$ is an object of $A$, we will sometimes write $X_a$ for $X(a)$.
-We will denote by $e_{\pref{A}}$ the terminal object of $\pref{A}$ and by $\varnothing_{\pref{A}}$ the initial object of $\pref{A}$.
+We will denote by $e_{\pref{A}}$ the terminal object of $\smash{\pref{A}}$ and by $\varnothing_{\pref{A}}$ the initial object of $\smash{\pref{A}}$.

 If $u : A \to B$ is a functor between small categories, we will denote by $u^*$ the functor from $\pref{B}$ to $\pref{A}$ given by precomposition by $u$.
 We will denote by $u_!$ its left adjoint and by~$u_*$ its right adjoint.